erik-riklund/wow/README.md

 ### Adding external translations

-External addons can contribute translations using the `backbone.registerLocalizedStrings` method.
-This fosters collaboration by allowing developers to expand language support for plugins created by someone else.
+Translations may be contributed by other addons using the `backbone.registerLocalizedStrings` method.
+This enables collaboration by allowing developers to expand language support for plugins created by someone else.

 ```lua
 backbone.registerLocalizedStrings (